maxpetul/C3X/README.txt

   - Press L on map to see how desirable the AI finds each tile as a city location
  - Corruption can be completely removed with "OFF" government setting
  - Disallow land units from working or settling water tiles
+   - ** Restriction also applies to "extra" worker jobs like road-to and auto-irrigate
  - Option to let units move after airdropping
  - Buildings can generate resources
  - Buildings can be set as prerequisites for unit production